 Pedigree Sindy Dolls 1963+ England

-Pedigree Sindy Doll Fashion Outfits Identified
+Pedigree Sindy Doll Clothes Outfits Identified

 1963 Sindy Weekenders outfit, a blue, white and red long sleeve knit pull on tee shirt, front snap and zipper blue jeans with yellow stitching, red elastic headband, white plastic molded sneakers with ties.